-Brandon Maddux joined the University of Houston Department of Athletics in July 2010 and currently serves as business manager.
+Brandon Maddux joined the University of Houston Department of Athletics in July 2010 as business manager.
+He was elevated to his current position of assistant athletics director for business operations in May 2017.

 In that role, Maddux assists in the day-to-day operations of the Business and Finance unit, which works with all 17 Houston sport programs.